innodatalabs/redstork/NOTES.md

 git push --tags
 ```

-Pushing a tag to the `master` branch triggers Travis build and deploy process.
+Pushing a tag to the `master` branch triggers Travis/Appveyor build and deploy process.

 ## Building developer container
 Build a container with PDFium sources and dependencies compile, so that `redstork` development